ektrah/nsec/docs/api/nsec.cryptography.keyagreementalgorithm.md

 ### PrivateKeySize

-Get the size, in bytes, of a private key.
+Gets the private key size, in bytes.

     public int PrivateKeySize { get; }

 #### Property value

-The size, in bytes, of a private key.
+The private key size, in bytes.

 ### PublicKeySize

-Get the size, in bytes, of a public key.
+Gets the public key size, in bytes.

     public int PublicKeySize { get; }

 #### Property value

-The size, in bytes, of a public key.
+The public key size, in bytes.

 ### SharedSecretSize

-Get the size, in bytes, of the shared secret resulting from key agreement.
+Gets the size, in bytes, of the shared secret resulting from key agreement.

     public int SharedSecretSize { get; }

 #### Property value

-The size, in bytes, of the shared secret.
+The shared secret size, in bytes.

 ## Methods